Sadiamitu/SoilSpectroscopy-Module/README.md

 ---

 ## 💡 Homework / Reflection Questions
-1. Why might deep learning outperform PLSR for certain soil properties?
+1. Why might a Multilayer Perceptron (MLP) outperform PLSR for certain soil properties?
-2. How can calibration transfer improve model performance across spectrometers?
+2. How does spectral preprocessing (e.g., SNV, Savitzky–Golay) influence model accuracy and stability?
-3. What preprocessing strategies could help in low-data or noisy conditions?
+3. What are the main trade-offs between interpretability and predictive performance when comparing PLSR and MLP models?

 ---